5.3 Collateral in a Secured Borrowing

 |

-The secured party is not required to perform any
+The secured party is not required to

-accounting recognition unless either of the
+perform any accounting recognition unless one of the

 following conditions is met: